Medstreaming Data Breach Investigation

 If you receive a data breach notice from Medstreaming, Picis Solutions, or your provider, you have important rights and options.
 You may be entitled to seek compensation for any harm or inconvenience caused by this cybersecurity incident.

-- Credit monitoring services: Sign up for free credit monitoring services, if offered.
+- Credit monitoring services: Sign up for free Experian credit monitoring services offered by the company.

 - Monitor your accounts carefully: Check your financial statements regularly for suspicious activity or unauthorized transactions.
 If you notice anything unusual, contact your financial institution immediately.